afouladi7/disconnected_software_factory/README.md

 ## Installing OpenShift

 ### Create OpenShift Installation Bundle
-1. Download and compress the bundle on internet connected machine using the OpenShift4-mirror companion utility found [**here**](https://repo1.dso.mil/platform-one/distros/red-hat/ocp4/openshift4-mirror)
+1. Use AWS Session Manager to connect to the EC2.
+Download and compress the bundle on internet connected machine using the OpenShift4-mirror companion utility found [**here**](https://repo1.dso.mil/platform-one/distros/red-hat/ocp4/openshift4-mirror)

    You will first need to retrieve an OpenShift pull secret.
 Once you have retrieved that, enter it into the literals of the value for `--pull-secret` in the command below.
 Pull secrets can be obtained from https://cloud.redhat.com/openshift/install/aws/installer-provisioned